 Access to Affordable Housing

 Depending on the school you attend, many colleges and universities offer various resources for undocumented students searching for affordable housing.
 UC Berkeley directs students to affordable housing through the city’s rent stabilization program, student co-ops, and the Casa Joaquin Multiethnic Residential Leadership Academy.
-Reach out to your school’s housing administrators to inquire about options for undocumented learners.
+Reach out to your school’s housing administrators to ask about options for undocumented learners.

 Access to Federal Financial Aid